Poorly understood Mars landing conditions led to probe's demise - report | Latest News & Updates at Daily News & Analysis

 "It should have been anticipated that the (spacecraft) rotation could reach the maximum.
 The software could have been more robust had it been more cleverly designed."

-Miscommunication between contractors Thales Alenia Space <TCFP.PA> <LDOF.MI> and Honeywell <HON.N> contributed to the problem, Parker said, adding that the ESA took full responsibility.
+Miscommunication between contractors Thales Alenia Space and Honeywell contributed to the problem, Parker said, adding that the ESA took full responsibility.

 The agency will apply the lessons learned for the follow-on ExoMars rover life-detection mission, scheduled to launch in 2020.